Total robustness in Bayesian Nonlinear Regression: Introduction

-\emph{Model misspecification} arises whenever the model family cannot explain the true data generating process (DGP).
-In regression, this may occur because the true regression function lies outside the assumed parametric family, the noise distribution is misspecified, or the data contain an $\varepsilon$-contaminated fraction of outliers generated by a different law.
+\emph{Model misspecification} arises whenever the model family cannot explain the true data-generating process (DGP).
+In regression, this may occur because the true regression function lies outside the assumed parametric family, the noise distribution is misspecified, or the data contain a fraction of outliers generated by a different law.
 Classical robust frequentist approaches such as Huber’s M-estimators and Hampel’s influence-curve framework aim to limit the impact of atypical observations \citep{huber1992robust,hampel1974influence}.
-In the Bayesian paradigm, generalised posteriors replace the likelihood with a loss or divergence to maintain coherent inference under model misspecification \citep{bissiri2016general,grunwald2017inconsistency,jewson2018principles,knoblauch2022optimization} and extend to intractable likelihood problems \citep{matsubara2024generalized}.
-Divergence-based updates built on the Maximum Mean Discrepancy (MMD) \citep{gretton2012kernel} further reduce sensitivity to contamination without requiring precise knowledge of the misspecification form \citep{briol2019statistical,alquier2024universal}.
+In the Bayesian paradigm, generalized posteriors replace the likelihood with a loss or divergence to maintain coherent inference under model misspecification \citep{bissiri2016general,grunwald2017inconsistency,jewson2018principles,knoblauch2022optimization} and extend to intractable likelihood problems \citep{matsubara2024generalized}.
+Divergence-based updates built on the maximum mean discrepancy (MMD) \citep{gretton2012kernel} further reduce sensitivity to contamination without requiring precise knowledge of the misspecification form \citep{briol2019statistical,alquier2024universal}.
 Although these techniques mitigate bias from regression-model misspecification, they assume accurately measured covariates.
-Extensions to ME settings are nontrivial because the influence function calculations and divergence minimisations rely on unbiased estimating equations in the observed covariates.
-Replacing the latter by proxies can violates key regularity conditions.
+Extensions to ME settings are nontrivial because influence-function calculations and divergence minimization typically rely on unbiased estimating equations in the covariates.
+Replacing latent covariates by error-prone measurements perturbs the covariate--outcome joint distribution, and can invalidate the unbiasedness and regularity conditions that are required for influence-function and estimating-equation arguments.